 - Experienced salespeople who move on to executive sales positions can earn more than double the average salary.
 National sales account executives, for example, earn an average salary of $125,000 – $200,000 a year.

-While you can find remote sales positions on any job listing or freelance site, consider specialty services such as Rainmakers, SalesJobs, or SalesHeads.
 Most sites combine in-person and remote jobs, so remember to search for the keyword “remote” or “telecommute” when browsing.

 For people wishing to boost their chances of landing a high-paying sales job, websites such as Hubspot Academy and SalesEngine provide online sales training.

 Salespeople might also enjoy work-from-home jobs in marketing or social media.